n-essio/queryable/README.md

  Normally we use the following paradigm to developing quarkus rest app.

-1 - writing entities with some hibernate filters:
+1 - Let's start writing our entities with some hibernate filters:
 ```
 @Entity
 @Table(name = "customers")